 Board members approved requests for unpaid leave for three faculty members: Laura Roselli for the 2016 spring semester; Jessica VanLeer from January 24 through March 17, 2016; and Russell Henderson from November 30 through December 15, 2015.

 Partnership Agreements with Area School Districts Approved

-East Central College trustees approved renewal of a consortium agreement with the School District of Washington which will cover the arrangements for program delivery, cost sharing and other terms necessary for the delivery of coursework and cooperative joint programming.
+East Central College trustees approved the renewal of a consortium agreement with the School District of Washington which will cover the arrangements for program delivery, cost-sharing, and other terms necessary for the delivery of coursework and cooperative joint programming.
 Renewal of the agreement was approved by the Washington school board in November.

 Board members also gave approval to the development of a joint program in Early Childhood Education with the Rolla School District.
 In November the Rolla school board approved the programming and the desire to move forward with the application to the Missouri Department of Elementary and Secondary Education.